 Retirement of 20 Years

 So, let’s check what happens with 20 years of retirement.

 For a high withdrawal rate, there is a significant improvement by adding some U.S. Stocks.
 However, for low withdrawal rates, it is not that significant, unfortunately.

 Even with 100% U.S. Stocks, the chance of success for 20 years is only 84%.
 These results are not too bad but not too great either.
 And this is only 20 years.
 In practice, we would want to last longer than that.
 So what is the issue?

 USD / CHF Exchange Rate

 After this, we can see a very flat line.
-It is mostly due to the Gold Standard and a little to the Bretton Woods system.
-When the Bretton Woods system was abandoned in 1970, we can see a small decline.
+It is primarily due to the Gold Standard and a little to the Bretton Woods system.
+When the Bretton Woods system was abandoned in 1970, we can see a slight decline.
 But the colossal fall only started after Richard Nixon abandoned the Gold Standard in 1971.
 This action halved the value of the dollar in less than eight years.